SemanticMediaWiki/SemanticMediaWiki/README.md

 - It is recommended that the `StopwordAnalyzer` is invoked using a responsive cache provider (such as APC or redis) to minimize any latency when the stopword list is loaded.
+- `StopwordAnalyzer` default languages include en, de, fr, es

 ### Data sources

-- The `Transliterator` used diacritics conversion table has been copied from http://jsperf.com/latinize.
+- The `Transliterator` uses the same diacritics conversion table as http://jsperf.com/latinize (except the German diaeresis ä, ü, and ö)
-- The stopwords used by the `StopwordAnalyzer` have been collected from different sources where each `json` file identifies its origin.
+- The stopwords used by the `StopwordAnalyzer` have been collected from different sources, each `json` file identifies its origin

 ## Contribution and support